 - Erection impairment

 It is not yet clear how SSRIs affect sexual function.
 The effects are believed to be related to the increased level of serotonin, which may affect sexual reflex centers.

 There are a number of alternative treatment options available if you are dissatisfied with your sexual functioning while taking paroxetine.
 But, it is important to talk with your doctor about your concerns first.
-Although it can be very difficult and embarrassing to discuss your sexual functioning, it is crucial that you communicate with your doctor about it.
-Never make any changes to your medication regimen or start taking new medications or herbal supplements without your doctor’s knowledge and approval.
+Although it can be difficult and embarrassing to discuss your sexual functioning, it is important that you communicate with your doctor about it.
+Never make any changes to your medications or start taking new medications or herbal supplements without your doctor’s knowledge and approval.
 Here are some possibilities that you and your doctor may decide to have you try:

 Wait It Out

 As you adjust to your new medication, the sexual side effects may go away.

 This tactic will work occasionally, but carries the risk of a relapse of the depression or disorder.
 Never change your dosage without checking with your doctor first.

 The medical response to SSRIs can vary among people.
 Your doctor will consider the severity of your depression or disorder, as well as your response to the drug before switching to another medication.
 When switching is appropriate, some options include: